TimFung93/BlackJack/README.md

-In termnial type python blackjack.py to run program.
+In termnial type python blackjack.py in root folder to run program.

 A simple Blackjack game played in the terminal.
 Using a scoring system rather then betting.